 The ICTC is the member of a Unified Certification Program (UCP).
 The UCP meets all of the requirements of this section.
-The following is a description of the UCP (as provided on the CUCP website located at https://doi.org/norgams/business-and-economic-opportunity/dbe
+The following is a description of the UCP (as provided on the CUCP website located at https://doi.org/programs/civil-rights/dbe-certification-information current information on those businesses and the products and services they can provide to all DOT assisted grantees in California.